sabnzbd/sabctools/README.md

 Use `sabctools.bytearray_malloc(size)` to get an `bytearray` that is uninitialized (not set to `0`'s).
 This is much faster than the built-in `bytearray(size)` because the data inside the new `bytearray` will be whatever is present in the memory block.

-Use `sabctools.rarfile_rar3sha1_corrupt` as a native replacement for `rarfile` via `rarfile.Rar3Sha1._corrupt = lambda self, data, dpos: sabctools.rarfile_rar3sha1_corrupt(data, dpos)`.
+Use `sabctools.rarfile_rar3_s2k` as a native replacement for `rarfile` via `rarfile.rar3_s2k = sabctools.rarfile_rar3_s2k`.
-It provides a significant speed increase for verifying RAR3 passwords when the length exceeds 28 characters.
+It provides a significant speed increase for decrypting RAR4 headers when the password length exceeds 28 characters.

 # Installing